phetsims/density-buoyancy-common/doc/implementation-notes.md

 ### Units
 The units for the model are meters, kilograms, and seconds.
 However, for the user interface, volumes are displayed as L = dm^3, so there are several conversions between the two.
 See https://github.com/phetsims/density-buoyancy-common/issues/266

+TODO: Add a section about disposal.
+What is dynamically created and disposed?
+Just views?
+See https://github.com/phetsims/density-buoyancy-common/issues/123